 Foraging For Blueberries and Partridgeberries

-After the short drive, I found myself in a meadow overlooking the Atlantic Ocean, where the scarlet, gold, and yellow palette of autumn coloured the vegetation.
+After the short drive, I found myself in a meadow overlooking the Atlantic Ocean, where the scarlet, gold, and yellow palette of autumn-coloured vegetation.

 Gleaming crimson partridgeberries snuggled into the silvery-gray caribou moss.

 This feast for the eyes would soon be in our tummies, I reflected with considerable delight.